internetdrew/portfolio-v3/src/pages/blog/building-testing-otp-ui-component-react-typescript.md

 });
 ```

-Then update `vite.config.ts` to reference these changes:
+Then update `vite.config.ts` to reference these changes.
+Note that the first line's _reference_ is **necessary** for access to test.
+Without it, your IDE will likely throw warnings your way on the test object:

 ```typescript
 /// <reference types="vitest" />